RossRKK/www.rosskelso.com/user/pages/01.home/default.md

         toggle: false
 ---

-## About Me

-I'm a software developer for [Intelligent Plant](https://www.intelligentplant.com), making data analysis and visualistion software.

 ## What is this?

 This is a site where I can document information I collect as I tinker with things.
 This information is primarily for my own benefit, use at your own risk.